Quick Service Guide

 For a complete listing of commercial First-Class Mail prices, see Notice 123–Price List.

 First-Class Mail is required for personal correspondence, handwritten or typewritten material, and bills or statements of account.
 It also may be used for any mailable item including advertisements and lightweight merchandise.

-Mailings of 500 or more addressed pieces, sorted and marked as described below.
-All pieces must be machinable; see 201.1.0.
+Mailings of 500 or more addressed pieces, 100% delivery point or Intelligent Mail barcoded, sorted, and marked as described below.
+All pieces must be automation-compatible (201.3.0).
 Pieces mailed at card prices and pieces mailed at letter prices must meet separate 500-piece minimums.

-Each piece must include a complete delivery address with correct ZIP Code or ZIP+4 code.
+Each piece must also include a complete delivery address with correct ZIP Code or ZIP+4 code.

-Addresses on all pieces must be updated within 95 days before mailing through a USPS-approved address update method (e.g., ACS, NCOALink, or the appropriate ancillary service endorsement except Forwarding Service Requested. under 507.1.5).
-For an overview of the Move Update standards, see Quick Service Guide 230a.
+Addresses on all pieces must be updated within 95 days before mailing through a USPS-approved address update method (e.g., ACS, NCOALink, or the appropriate ancillary service endorsement except Forwarding Service Requested, under 507.1.5).
+For an overview of the Move Update standards, see Quick Service Guide 602a.

 Postage Payment and Documentation (234)

 Precanceled stamp (604.3.0), meter (604.4.0), or permit imprint (604.5.0).